 Age the mulch before applying it.
-Our mulch is "green".
+Our mulch is "green", or fresh.
 It must be aged for at least 6 to 8 months before it can be used for your flowers, vegetables, or other plants with tender or shallow root systems.

 Wear protective clothing.
 Mulch may contain allergens, poison ivy, termites, and/or carpenter ants.
 (Composting/curing may eliminate most of these problems.)
 Wear proper clothing when handling this mulch, such as a long sleeve shirt and pants, gloves, eye protection and a dust mask.

-The Division of Solid Waste Services makes no guarantee concerning the quality of the mulch, nor assumes any liability for injury or property damage as a result of the use of this mulch.
+The Division of Solid Waste Services makes no guarantee about the quality of the mulch, nor assumes any liability for injury or property damage as a result of the use of this mulch.

 Can I use free County mulch on playgrounds?